 While retrofitting factories, accommodating older workers' lifestyles and making cities "age-friendly" may seem incremental and intuitive, they're merely the leading edge of a response to an emerging demographic reality.
 The number of people over age 60 is already close to 1 billion and is expected to double by mid-century—to nearly a quarter of the planet's population, according to the United Nations Department of Economic and Social Affairs.
 And, financial forecasting firm Oxford Economics has found that, in the U.S. alone, the "longevity economy"—the products and services Americans over 50 consume and the industries that serve them—already generates $7.1 trillion annually and should grow to $13.5 trillion by 2032, when it is expected to account for more than half of U.S. gross domestic product.

 A Demographic Tidal Wave

 In the U.S., that economy within an economy revolves around the 78 million people of the baby boom generation who are now surging into their retirement years.
-"Boomers are the largest demographic force we have, in terms of volume, wealth, consumer spending and jobs," says Chris Hyzy, chief investment officer at U.S. Trust.
+"Boomers are the largest demographic force we have, in terms of volume, wealth, consumer spending and jobs," says Chris Hyzy, CIO for Bank of America Global Wealth & Investment Management.
 "And as they age, they're likely to spend more to maintain their active lifestyles than any previous generation in history."